joelbyrnes/key-collab/README.md

 These instructions are for Linux.
 Requires emacs 24.
 Windows should not be far different.

 * clone repo
-* pull in dependencies: git submodule update
+* pull in dependencies: git submodule update --init
 * ./run-server.sh

 You might want to run it under screen: screen -S key-collab ./run-server.sh